Close up of the hand of a PHS student holdidng an epee during Fencing class

 • “Please take two steps back.
 I’m not comfortable having someone stand this close to me.”

-If talking to the person doesn’t resolve the issue, or if you don’t feel safe addressing a problem directly, ask for help from a PHS adult (an Onsite Volunteer, an instructor, or any parent, guardian, or caregiver who is present).
+If talking to the person doesn’t resolve the issue, or if you don’t feel safe addressing a problem directly, ask for help from a PHS adult - this can be an Onsite Volunteer, instructor, or any parent/guardian who is present.

-If a community member speaks to you about modifying your behavior, do your best to respond courteously to the request, change your behavior as needed, or ask for help or clarification if you’re not sure what you’re being asked to do, if you are not able to do as asked, or are if you are uncomfortable with what has been requested.
+If a community member speaks to you about modifying your behavior, do your best to respond courteously to the request.
+Please change your behavior as needed, or ask for help/clarification if you’re not sure what to do.
+PHS adults will help if needed.

 For Onsite Volunteers